-For examples, you can get a $5.99 order of Chobani Greek yogurt and fresh fruit or an $11.99 cheeseburger on select United flights.
-You can buy an entire loaf of bread, a jar of peanut butter and a jar of jelly for less than $6 and pack a lunch.
-Satisfy your hunger without paying a sky-high markup by making a quick trip to Wal-Mart before your trip.
+For example, one Tapas Snackbox costs $10 on domestic United flights.
+You can buy an entire loaf of bread, a jar of peanut butter and a jar of jelly for about $6 and pack lunch for the whole family.
+Satisfy your hunger without paying a sky-high markup by making a quick visit to the grocery store before your trip.

 Creating frequent flyer accounts for your kids and keeping track of the numbers can be a hassle — especially if you’re not loyal to one airline — but it’s worth the savings.

-The number of points you’ll accrue will obviously depend on how much you travel, but at $349 for the average domestic round-trip ticket in the U.S. as of 2016, that’s approximately $700 you wouldn’t have to spend if your two kids earn enough points for a free flight.
+The number of points you’ll accrue will obviously depend on how much you travel, but at $260 for the average domestic round-trip ticket, that’s approximately $520 you wouldn’t have to spend if your two kids earn enough points for a free flight.

 Thinking ahead can help you save big.
 Google Play offers some free movies and television shows, so download them to your device before leaving home.
 If you have a Kindle, use it to check books out of your local library for free and spend your flight relaxing with a great read.

-Even grabbing a magazine from the airport terminal can be cheaper than purchasing inflight entertainment.
-It may only save you a dollar or two, but that still adds up across several family members or multiple trips.
+Even grabbing a magazine from the airport terminal can be cheaper than purchasing in-flight entertainment.
+It might only save you a dollar or two, but that still adds up across several family members or multiple trips.

 More From GOBankingRates

 - Zelle Scams on Facebook Marketplace: How To Recognize and Avoid Them

 - 5 Best Southern Cities To Retire on a Budget of $1,500 a Month